warmana/docsInProgress/acceptable-use.md

 <table border='1'>
 <tr>
-<td>This policy is dated October 2017, and is an update of the IT Acceptable Use Policy, v1.0, May 2013.</td>
+<td>This policy is dated October 2017, and is an update of the IT Acceptable Use Policy, v1.0, May 2013.<br/>
+To provide feedback on this document, please <a href="mailto:awsample201710251205@googlegroups.com?subject=acceptable-use">contact us</a>.</td>
 </tr>
 </table>